-When a child is noticed to be using one of these skills, they are instantly given a Citizenship Certificate.
-Children receive extra rewards for meeting milestones which are announced in a weekly Citizenship Skills Assembly.
+When a child is noticed to be taking part in an activity at lunchtime by choice that supports their GREAT DREAMs they are instantly given a Citizenship Certificate.

+Children will receive extra rewards for meeting milestones which are announced in a weekly Citizenship Skills Assembly.
 Children at St Joseph's are also given the opportunity for self-reflection by completing a weekly Citizenship Skills activity.